Blogs

 • Legal Researcher

-2. Integrated Undergraduate Degrees: An integrated law course allows you to pursue both the traditional LLB degree and another graduation degree within a single academic curriculum framework.
-Here are some of the integrated undergraduate law degrees:
+2. Integrated Undergraduate Degrees: An integrated law course allows you to pursue both the traditional LLB degree and another graduation degree within a single academic framework.
+These degrees are mostly offered by autonomous law schools and span five years.

 • B.A.
 LL.B.